macstepien/macstepien.github.io/_posts/2014-03-22-elektronicznakostka.md

 {% include figure.html image="/pics/elektronicznaKostka/szostka.jpg" width="600" height="800" %}

-The circuit uses a 555 timer circuit to generate pulses, which are then counted in sixes.
+The circuit uses a 555 timer to generate pulses, which are then counted in sixes.
 The corresponding numbers are displayed on the LEDs.
-The process is stopped by pressing a button, which stops at a "random" value.
+The process is stopped by pressing a button, as numbers are changing very fast, it isn't possible to choose a number, so it can be treated as "random".

 Construction steps: